awto/effectfuljs/packages/es-persist/README.md

 ## Performance

 At the time of writing this, @effectful generators implementation is faster than natives for all mainstream engines.
+But anyway, this is usually a very small part of the whole program to care about.

 Implementing persistence requires replacing local variable references with object's member access.
 It is an overhead, but modern engines handle it well.

 ## License